|

 The three elves sprang into the larger space, their weapons raised.

-was aware of that.
-Neither did they notice the 'Fountain of Youth',
+was aware of that, and neither did they notice the 'Fountain of

-with its evil-green water, cascading into the natural rock pool
+Youth', with its evil-green water, cascading into the natural

 Instead, their entire attention was fixed on the strange object